the-alchemist88/Cpp_helper_codes/Inheritence/RTTI_Notes.md

 Volvo_fun()
 Car_fun()

-- To be able to perform a downcast with dynamic_cast, the source type (usually the base class) must be polymorphic, i.e., it must have at least one virtual function.
+- To be able to perform a downcast with dynamic_cast, the source type (usually the base class) must be polymorphic, i.e. it must have at least one virtual function.

 - When downcasting is applied by reference semantics, if dynamic_cast fails at runtime compiler will throw `exception(std::bad_cast)`.
 That’s why pointer semantics are often preferred (no exception, just nullptr).